ishikawalab/imtoolkit/docs/source/tutorial.rst

 Basic Usage
 ===========

-The command line option is specified by a sentence concatenated by underscores.
+The command line option is specified by a sentence that concatenates parameters by underscores, such as

 .. code-block:: bash

     > imtoolkit {MODE}_code=index_dm={dic,wen,opt}_ + other parameters

-Here, the CuPy-aided operation is enabled by setting an environment variable ``USECUPY=1`` before executing ``imtoolkit``.
+Before executing the ``imtoolkit`` command, the CuPy-aided acceleration is enabled by setting an environment variable ``USECUPY=1``.

 .. code-block:: bash